ramyak-mehra/svm/Readme.md

 # SVM

 Stack based virtual machine implemented in rust.\
-It only supports integers as a data type and basic arithmetic, loops, conditionals and functions.\
+It supports integers as a data type and basic arithmetic, loops, conditionals and functions.

 ## Examples